What Do You Do As a Pickleball Coach and Consultant?

 Fourth, I know how to feed balls consistently and vary the pace to match your skill level or development goal.
 Having a coach that knows how to feed balls is essential for a high-quality learning or drilling experience (a fact many players as well as coaches/instructors take for granted).
 Coach Mark was required to demonstrate ball feeding skills before becoming an IPTPA Certified Teaching Professional and Rating Specialist.

-Fifth, my coaching fees are competitive ($40/hour plus tax) and are based on a per hour charge, not a per person charge.
-This means the per hour fee can be shared with other players participating in the same lesson, workout, or practice session.
+Fifth, my coaching fees are competitive at $40/hour plus tax.
+And, the fee can be shared by up to four players participating in the same session.

 Play Low and Slow emphasizes defense, consistency, strategy, and teamwork.
 The goal is to take control of game tempo, play aggressive (“hard and fast”) when appropriate, and force opponents into making mistakes or popping up balls for easy winners.
 When others play low and slow, you experience fun and exciting rallies of 20+ shots instead of frustrating rallies that last only 3-4 shots.